 - Transport help

-The daily routine in life in Germany for international ausbildung students is structured.
+My daily life in Germany as an ausbildung student is pretty structured.

 Solution:

 Practice German every day.
 You should try to speak German with your colleagues.
-Watch videos too.
-Learn the words that are used for your job.
-The more you practice German, the better you will get.
+Watch videos too.words Learn that are used for your job.
+The practice German more you the better you will get.
 Over time you will feel more confident when you speak German.
 It will be easier to talk to people, in German.
 Practice German daily.
 You will see the difference.
 German will become easier for you.

 Solution:

 Stay in touch with your family by making calls and using media.
 Also try to meet people, in Germany.
 You can join groups.
-Talk to your classmates to feel more at ease.
+Talk to classmates your feel more at ease.

 Living in Germany as an ausbildung student is really tough.
 Balancing work and study is not easy in life.
 You have to do your job and go to classes at the time, which can be very stressful for ausbildung students.
 Managing your job and classes can feel really overwhelming, for ausbildung students.